langsci/bookPage/documentation.md

  * hidden series postion of the book at the catalog view
  * changed cover display method to show a bigger image
- * display of statistic svg images (public/stats) at book page
+ * display of statistic svg images (public/stats) at book page - path to image folder in the plugin setting (e.g. /public/stats/)
  * vg wort pixel added to download links
  * changes from Nate https://github.com/pkp/pkp-lib/issues/1428 to connect chapter and downloads at book page n.
  * link to gitHub repo at book page